 Facilities

-In addition, KUPPL has four PC-based (Dell) speech perception stations on which specialized Paradigm software (Perception Research Systems) is implemented.
+In addition, KUPPL has four Dell PC-based speech perception stations on which specialized Paradigm software (Perception Research Systems) is implemented.
 This software is designed to present stimuli and collect subjects' responses, including reaction times.
 Stimuli can be presented auditorily and visually with or without feedback.
 Up to four subjects can be tested simultaneously.
 Files manipulated in Praat, MultiSpeech, or generated by HLsyn, can be easily transferred for speech perception experiments.
 An additional PC is housed in a separate room dedicated to naming (auditory shadowing) experiments.

 A separate room houses the MacQuirer 16 system (Scicon), a portable multichannel data acquisition system for the acquisition and analysis of oral and nasal airflow as well as oral air pressure data.
 Running on an Apple Powerbook G4, this aerodynamic set-up is located in a separate dedicated room.
 It is also compact enough to be portable if you would like to take it to the field.
 See the Macquirer page to learn more.